Scar tissue

 Raz Skincare Cp – Chemical Peel

-We need to get rid of all the dead skin cells and increase the production of new skin cells.
-A peeling such as Raz Skincare will help you with that.
+We need to remove all the dead skin cells and increase the production of new skin cells.
+A peeling product like Raz Skincare will help you with this.
 Peel the scar 1-3 times a week.
-This is only for you where the scar is more than 3 months old.
+This is only for scars older than 3 months.
 Scar tissue is a slow process, so remember to be patient.

 Raz Skincare Mint Scrub